 Please see our Coronavirus Response Site for the latest Boley Law Library information related to the COVID-19 pandemic.
 This includes any changes to building hours, borrowing, and ways you can receive support.

-All of us at the Boley Law Library are pleased to welcome our students, faculty, and staff back to campus.
-We are doing everything we can to provide our spaces and services in the safest possible ways.
-In addition to the Law School and the College reopening guidelines, we will have reduced occupancy limits, a new seat reservation system, expanded virtual reference (even a virtual Boleypalooza), our new self-checkout system, increased airflow and cleaning, and more.
+All of us at the Boley Law Library are pleased to welcome our students, faculty, and staff back to campus for the Spring 2021 term.
+We are continuing our pandemic response with reduced occupancy limits, our seat reservation system, virtual reference, our new self-checkout system, increased airflow and cleaning, and more.

-The Boley Law Library building is restricted to Lewis & Clark Law School students, faculty, and staff.
-Taking classes remote-only this semester?
+The Boley Law Library building is restricted to Lewis & Clark Law School students, faculty, and staff only.
+Taking classes remotely this semester?
 We still are providing all of our services virtually, including research and instruction.
-To our extended community, though we've no choice but to limit physical access to the library to the Law School students, faculty, and staff, we are still providing access to as many of our services as possible.
+To our extended community, though we've no choice but to limit physical access to the library, we are still providing access to as many of our services as possible.
 Follow these links to our services for LC Law alumni, local attorneys, and the general public.

 Seating: Online Reservation System